Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 West Virginia Stats and Trends

-- This year, the Mountaineers have won ATS in each of their two games as an underdog of 6.5 points or more.
+- This season, the Mountaineers have won ATS in each of their two games as an underdog of 6.5 points or more.

 - West Virginia's games this year have gone over the total in three out of nine opportunities (33.3%).

-- West Virginia is 4-1 against the spread and 4-1 overall in games when it scores more than 21.6 points.
+- When West Virginia records more than 21.6 points, it is 4-1 against the spread and 4-1 overall.

-- When West Virginia picks up more than 340.3 yards, the team is 4-2 against the spread and 4-2 overall.
+- West Virginia is 4-2 against the spread and 4-2 overall when the team churns out over 340.3 yards.

-- The Mountaineers have turned the ball over four more times (14 total) than the Wildcats have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.